Zack Godley's pitches were so effective in his first major league outing, even the home plate umpire was impressed.

 Mike Fiers (5-8) took the loss despite striking out 10 in five innings.
 Fiers allowed four earned runs and walked two.

-Ryan Braun's three-run home run in the ninth inning accounted for the Brewers' output.
+Ryan Braun's three-run homer in the ninth inning accounted for the Brewers' output.
 Braun has 17 home runs and 60 RBIs this season.

-Brewers manager Craig Counsell, hired in May, returned to Chase Field for the first time as a manager after playing for the Diamondbacks from 2000-2003 and 2005-2006.
+Counsell, hired in May, returned to Chase Field for the first time as a manager after playing for the Diamondbacks from 2000-03 and 2005-06.
 He won a World Series with Arizona in 2001.